harahauk/ansible-linux-common/README.md

 ```

 This is an [Ansible](https://www.ansible.com/)-role which provides baseline of configuration to *nix-based systems.
+The goal is to leave a functioning and hardened system to which build your other ansible roles on.
-It is currently not compliant with any security profiles, and adheres to the authors preferences only.
+This role is currently not compliant with any security profiles, and adheres to the authors preferences only.
 While this role is not production ready it is designed to be so in the future.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+You need ansible installed and also the community general modules which might or migh not be preinstalled with your ansible-distribution.
+Run this command to make sure:
+´´´

-- ansible-galaxy collection install community.general
+ansible-galaxy collection install community.general
+´´´

 Role Variables
 --------------